 The woman took ointment of great value and poured it on the Lord’s head.

-In those days, ointment, a substance compounded with oil, aromatic resins, and spices, was used in cosmetics, as medicine, and to anoint the body of the deceased for burial.
-Because it was so costly, it was stored very carefully, not in a fragile container, but safely, in a special flask made of alabaster.
+This ointment was a substance made by compounding oil with aromatic resins and spices.
+In those days, it was used in cosmetics, as medicine, and to anoint the body of the deceased for burial.
+Because it was so costly, it was stored very carefully in a special flask made of alabaster.

-This ointment was surely the most precious thing the woman had.
-Yet she, Mary, came and poured her treasured possession on the Lord’s head, lavishly, unstintingly, and unreservedly.
+That ointment must have been the most precious thing the woman owned, and she had been keeping it in reserve.
+Yet she came and poured her treasured possession on the Lord’s head lavishly, unstintingly, and unreservedly.

-Previous to this, on four different occasions in Matthew the Lord Jesus had spoken of His coming death and resurrection.
-He told those with Him that He would suffer many things from the chief priests, elders, and scribes, be condemned to death by them, and delivered to the Gentiles.
-He told them that the Gentiles would mock Him and scourge Him, and ultimately crucify Him.
-Jesus also told them that after these things, He would be raised on the third day.
+Prior to this occasion, the Lord Jesus had spoken of His approaching death and resurrection on four different occasions in the book of Matthew.
+He told those who were with Him that He would suffer many things from the chief priests, elders, and scribes; be condemned to death by them; and be delivered to the Gentiles.
+He said that the Gentiles would mock Him, scourge Him, and ultimately crucify Him.
+And He also told them that after these things, He would be raised on the third day.